-Kettlebell Squats target the quadriceps, glutes and hamstring muscles.
+Kettlebell Squats exercise target the quadriceps, glutes and hamstring muscles.

 This exercise will also activate the core muscles by having to engage the abdominals in order to support the lower back.

 The slightly angled forward position of the upper body during the performance of Kettlebell Squats will also bring in the hips for additional support.

 Kettlebell Squats not only build the leg and core muscles but are beneficial for those who to improve their performance in sports that require hip stability, mobility and balance.

 These sports include surfing, tennis, golf, long distance running, skiing and boxing.

 - Lift a pair of kettlebells to your upper chest.
 Keep your elbows angled in, your wrist tight and the kettlebells braced against your upper chest.
 You can clasp your fingers together if you want to for better stability.

 - Assume a shoulder width position, feet angled out.
 Pull your ribcage down to contract your abs and tighten the core area.
 Chest out and maintain a small arch in your lower back.

 - Inhale then initiate the squat by bending at the hips then flexing your knee.